RWS-NL/air-node-packages/README.md

 ### Creating a build

-Run `yarn build` from repository root
+Run `yarn build` from repository root.
+If it fails, try running `yarn clean`, `yarn`, and `yarn pre-build` before.
+This will clean up install and build files.
+It is important webcomponents is build before building all others.

 ### Publishing new versions